 Expenditures under NSF cost reimbursement grants are governed by the Federal cost principles and must conform with NSF policies where articulated in the applicable grant general terms and conditions, grant special provisions and grantee internal policies.
-While grantees are encouraged to seek advice regarding the treatment of costs from the NSF Grants Officer identified in the award notice, it is the grantee that is ultimately responsible for ensuring that all costs charged to NSF awards meet the requirements of the cost principles contained in 2 CFR §200, Subpart E., grant terms and conditions, and any other specific requirements of both the award notice and the applicable program solicitation.
+While grantees are encouraged to seek advice regarding the treatment of costs from the NSF Grants and Agreements Officer identified in the award notice, it is the grantee that is ultimately responsible for ensuring that all costs charged to NSF awards meet the requirements of the cost principles contained in 2 CFR §200, Subpart E.68, grant terms and conditions, and any other specific requirements of both the award notice and the applicable program solicitation.
 In addition, grantees should ensure that their own internal policies and procedures and other requirements are met for all charges to NSF grants.
-Otherwise such costs may be disallowed during audit resolution or by specific determination of an NSF Grants Officer.
+Otherwise, such costs may be disallowed during audit resolution or by specific determination of an NSF Grants and Agreements Officer.

-In the event a grantee anticipates charging an item of direct cost that might subsequently be disputed, an authorized official of the grantee organization should discuss the matter with the cognizant NSF Grants Officer and document the conditions or factors surrounding the item in order to avoid possible subsequent disallowance.
-If the NSF Grants Officer determines that such costs are appropriate considering the special requirements of a particular NSF sponsored activity, this should be documented through an advance agreement or understanding.
-Advance agreements, or by other written correspondence.
+In the event a grantee anticipates charging an item of direct cost that might subsequently be disputed, an authorized official of the grantee organization should discuss the matter with the cognizant NSF Grants and Agreements Officer and document the conditions or factors surrounding the item in order to avoid possible subsequent disallowance.
+If the NSF Grants and Agreements Officer determines that such costs are appropriate considering the special requirements of a particular NSF sponsored activity, this should be documented through an advance agreement or understanding.
+Advance agreements regarding the treatment of such costs may be incorporated by specific language in the award notice, or by other written correspondence.